individual-brain-charting/docs/docs/source/movie_protocols_data.rst

 The *lag* represents the time between the acquisition onset and the stimuli onset, in milliseconds.
 The *run* column includes the video file name corresponding to the movie section shown during each run, along with the respective run number.
+Please note that the first three sections of the movie (movie clips displayed during the first three runs) were presented to the participants again at the end of the last session.
+As a result, the *run* column includes the video file name and the run number for the first three, along with the *test* legend.

 .. dropdown:: Lags in Raiders movie